webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 If a crawl is canceled, these 3 keys should be removed and the crawl id should be removed from `uncommittedcrawls`

+The indexer entrypoint includes a dedicated `indexer --cancelCrawlId <crawlid>` option to perform the cancellation operation.

 ### Committed Crawls / Merged Index Keys

 Once a crawl is finished, the merged index keys are updated as follows: